Graduate Financial Services: Policies

 we have provided brief overviews of what you need to know.

-If a student must withdraw from the College before the completion of studies, he/she is first required to consult with the Primary Instructor of his/her cohort, and submit a status change form (see Appendix A) to the SADE office.
+If a student must withdraw from the College before the completion of studies, he/she is first required to consult with Student Financial Services, and submit a withdrawal form for approval.
 Please note that the effective date of withdrawal will be according to the date the student notifies the Registrar.

 Please be aware that withdrawal from the program will affect a student’s eligibility for financial aid, loan deferments and scholarships/grants.
-Until the SADE office is notified, absences continue to accumulate.
-Students should read the College refund policy at the beginning of this handbook.
+Until the Registrar's office is notified, absences continue to accumulate.
+Students should refer to the College refund policy listed in the student handbook.

-Credit refund request forms must be received by the Office of Financial Aid by12:00pm Friday in order for a credit refund to be processed and mailed by the following Friday.
-Requests submitted after the 12:00pm deadline Friday (Monday –Thursday) will not be mailed for 14 business days.
-Students must have a credit on their account (over and above tuition, and fees for the current term) in order for the refund to be processed.
+Credit refunds will be processed within 14 business days from the date of the financial aid disbursement.
+Students must have a credit on their account (over and above tuition, and fees for the current term) in order for the stipend to be processed.